Schwartz Publishing: Governance and people

-Scwartz was chairman of the board until December 2023, when he resigned the position and said that he would be stepping back from hands-on operations.
+Schwartz was chairman of the board until December 2023, when he resigned the position and said that he would be stepping back from hands-on operations.

 The former CEO of Schwartz Media, Rebecca Costello, resigned in September 2023, to become managing director of Guardian Australia.
 A new CEO is to be appointed in 2024.

 In June 2018, Erik Jensen, formerly editor of The Saturday Paper, became editor-in-chief of Schwartz Media and The Saturday Paper.
 In June 2021, Jensen returned to the role of editor of The Saturday Paper, a position he had previously held from 2014 to 2018.
 As of December 2023 he is still in this position.

 In March 2014, Nick Feik was appointed editor of The Monthly.

 Maddison Connaughton was appointed editor of The Saturday Paper in July 2018, a role she held until June 2021.

 Pascall Prize-winning critic Alison Croggon was appointed arts editor of The Saturday Paper in August 2020.

 In April 2021, Osman Faruqi was appointed inaugural head of audio at Schwartz Media, overseeing the growth of the company’s podcast offering.